For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 I’m always looking for ways to save money on bills.
-Monthly reoccurring costs can add up quickly if you aren’t careful.
+This is particularly important with monthly reoccurring bills.

 When was the last time you reviewed your cell phone, cable, dish network or internet bill?
 What about the random bills like your google drive, iTunes or other miscellaneous costs.